Firewall/Access Control List Policy

 Purpose

-This policy is to ensure that the University's IT Resources are properly protected behind network firewalls or other network devices that utilize access control lists (ACLs).
+This policy ensures that the University's IT Resources are properly protected behind firewalls or access control lists (ACLs).

 Scope